funql/funql-dotnet/docs/defining-a-schema/features/parse.md

 ﻿# Parse

-The parse feature is crucial for transforming raw FunQL queries into structured query nodes by creating an Abstract Syntax Tree (AST).
+The parse feature is crucial for transforming raw FunQL queries into structured query nodes by generating an Abstract Syntax Tree (AST).
 Parsing is the first step in processing a FunQL query before it can be validated and executed.

-This page explains how to add the parse feature to your schema and demonstrates how it works, including examples for both the QL and REST approaches to parsing.
+This page explains how to configure the parse feature and demonstrates how to parse queries.

-## Adding feature
+## Adding the feature

-The `AddParseFeature()` method registers all the necessary services used to parse FunQL requests within your schema.
+The `AddParseFeature()` method registers all services required for parsing FunQL requests.
+Use this to set up the parse feature in your schema.

 ### Basic configuration